Latent-space variational data assimilation in two-dimensional turbulence: Results

-To understand the cause of the high-wavenumber artefacts in state-space DA, it should be noted that the adjoint equations \eqref{eq:ad_both} are forced by $\mathcal{D}\mathcal{J} / \mathcal{D}\omega$, which is a series of singular impulses in space and time at each measurement location.
-These superpositions of delta functions are advected and diffused by \eqref{eq:ad_both}, but signatures of this forcing are apparent in the visualisation of $\omega^{\dagger}(t=0)$ in figure \ref{fig:adjoint_Re100}(bi).
-As the Fourier transform of a delta function is a constant function of $k$, these singular impulses lead to high wavenumber spectral content of the state-space adjoint variables (figure \ref{fig:adjoint_Re100}(a)).
+To understand the cause of the high-wavenumber artifacts in state-space DA, it should be noted that the adjoint equations \eqref{eq:ad_both} are forced by $\mathcal{D}\mathcal{J} / \mathcal{D}\omega$, which is a series of singular impulses in space and time at each measurement location.
+These superpositions of delta functions are advected and diffused by \eqref{eq:ad_both}, but signatures of this forcing are very apparent in the visualization of $\omega^{\dagger}(t=0)$ at $Re = 400$ in figures \ref{fig:adjoint_Re400}(bi,bii).
+As the Fourier transform of a delta function is a constant function of $k$, these singular impulses lead to high wavenumber spectral content of the state-space adjoint variables (figure \ref{fig:adjoint_Re400}a).
 Each variational DA iteration slightly perturbs the turbulent field estimate in a direction with high energy in the high wavenumbers.
-For latent-DA, the effective adjoint update can be visualised in state space by evaluating $\mathcal{F}_{\mathcal D}(\eta + \alpha \eta^{\dagger}) - \mathcal{F}_{\mathcal D}(\eta)$.
-As shown in figure \ref{fig:adjoint_Re100}, the energy in the high wavenumbers of this effective latent adjoint direction is reduced to machine precision, which is consistent with the improved spectrum of $\omega_0^*$ for LatentDA.
+For latent-DA, the effective adjoint update can be visualized in state space by evaluating $\mathcal{F}_{\mathcal D}(\eta + \alpha \eta^{\dagger}) - \mathcal{F}_{\mathcal D}(\eta)$.
+As shown in figure \ref{fig:adjoint_Re400}, the energy in the high wavenumbers of this effective latent adjoint direction is many orders of magnitude smaller than the state-space adjoint directions, which is consistent with the improved spectrum of $\omega_0^*$ for LatentDA.
+Adjoint directions are normalized before their spectra are computed to enable comparison between state space and latent space.